Buy Your Farmer Ted's Tickets Online and Save!

 - A concession price is available for carers and details of prices can be found on the website

-- Wheelchairs are available on site and can be borrowed for the duration of your visit, although prior booking is recommended.
+- A wheelchair is available on site and can be borrowed for the duration of your visit, although prior booking is recommended.

 Attraction on Site